WebOfTrust/ietf-cesr-proof/draft-pfeairheller-cesr-proof.md

 Figure 1.
 Example ACDC Credential SAD

-The examples in Table 1 represent all the features of the SAD Path language when referring to the SAD in Figure 1. along with the CESR text encodeing.
+The examples in Table 1 represent all the features of the SAD Path language when referring to the SAD in Figure 1. along with the CESR text encoding.

 |   SAD Path   | Result                            | CESR T Domain Encoding |
 |:-------------|:----------------------------------|:------|